rafaelruch/agendapro/replit.md

 The system employs a multi-tenant SaaS architecture with a distinct separation between frontend and backend.

 ### UI/UX Decisions
-The frontend uses React, TypeScript, Wouter for routing, and Tailwind CSS with Shadcn UI for a modern, responsive design, including light and dark themes.
+The frontend uses React, TypeScript, Wouter for routing, and Tailwind CSS with **ONLY TailAdmin components** for a modern, responsive design, including light and dark themes.
 Key UI components include dedicated pages for authentication, administration, dashboards, calendar views, client/service/user management, and system settings.

+**CRITICAL**: All UI components MUST be copied from TailAdmin (`attached_assets/free-react-tailwind-admin-dashboard-main/`).
+DO NOT use Shadcn, Material-UI, or any other component library without explicit approval.

 **IMPORTANT: TailAdmin CRM EXACT Replication:**
 The dashboard layout and styling are EXACTLY replicated from TailAdmin CRM template, not just "inspired".
 This ensures professional, production-ready UI/UX.